-- Right-click the computer and select Set Transfer Type.
-Enter the transfer type (ASCII or BINARY) and click OK. - Expand the node of the added site and locate the necessary COBOL files.
-To change the high-level qualifier, right-click the computer and select Change Root Directory.
-Enter a high-level qualifier enclosed in quotes, and click OK. - Select the file or files and click Finish.
-The selected file or files are displayed in the metadata import wizard, as shown in the following figure:
+- 18. Right-click the computer and select Set Transfer Type.
+Enter the transfer type (ASCII or BINARY) and click OK. - 19.
+Select the file or files and click Finish.
+The selected file or files are displayed in the Metadata Import wizard, as shown in the following figure:

+20. Click Next.

-7. In the Import wizard, click Next.
-The Apply Filters screen is displayed as shown in the following filter:
+The Apply Filters screen is displayed as shown in the following figure: